kindly/flatterer/docs/options.md

 ## Fields File

-Path to fields csv file.
+Path to fields CSV file.
+The fields file can be used for:

+* Changing the field order in output files by rearranging the rows in the correct order.
+* Giving the fields a new name by using `field_title`
+* Removing unwanted fields when using the [](#only-fields) option.

 The CSV file needs the following headers:

  * table_name
  * field_name
- * field_type

 It has the optional heading of `field_title` which will default to the `field_name` if missing.